-30. Introduction.
+30.35.
+Introduction.
 Article 2 supplements the provision on the substantive scope of application of the draft Convention set forth in Article 1(1).
 First, it excludes certain matters from the scope of application despite their civil or commercial nature (para.
 1).
 Secondly, it indicates that the draft Convention applies even if a matter excluded from its scope arose as a preliminary issue in proceedings in the State of origin (para.
 2).
 Thirdly, it contains a specific provision excluding arbitration and related proceedings from the scope of the draft Convention (para.
 3).
-And finally, it sets forth that the draft Convention applies even if a State or governmental body was a party to the proceedings in the State of origin, but that this application will not affect the privileges and immunities enjoyed by States or international organisations (paras 4 and 5).
+And finally, it sets forth that the draft Convention applies even if a State or governmentalgovernment body was a party to the proceedings in the State of origin, but that this application will not affect the privileges and immunities enjoyed by States or international organisations (paras 4 and 5).

-- 31. Exclusions.
+31.36.
+Exclusions.
 Paragraph 1 of Article 2 contains a list of specific matters excluded from the scope of the draft Convention despite their civil or commercial nature.
 Paragraph 2 of the same provision, however, indicates that these exclusions only apply where a matter included in the list was the "object" of the proceedings, and not where it arose as a preliminary question, in particular by way of defence (see, infra, para.
-51). - 32.
+5157).

+32.37.
 Rationale.
-In general terms, the rationale for the exclusions is either (i) that those matters are already governed by other international instruments, in particular other Hague Conventions, and it was deemed preferable that these instruments operate without any interference by the draft Convention, 12 or (ii) that they are matters of particular sensitivity for many States and it would be difficult to reach broad acceptance on how the Convention should deal with them.
+In general terms, the rationale for the exclusions is either (i) that those matters are already governed by other international instruments, in particular other Hague Conventions, and it was deemed preferable that these instruments operate without any interference by the draft Convention, or (ii) that they are matters of particular sensitivity for many States and it would be difficult to reach broad acceptance on how the draft Convention should deal with them.
 Most of the matters included in the list are similar to those contained in the parallel provision of the 2005 Choice of Court Convention, but there are significant differences: the scope of the draft Convention is broader than the scope of the 2005 Choice of Court Convention.
-Thus, for example, unlike the 2005 Choice of Court Convention, the draft Convention applies to employment and consumer contracts, personal injuries, damage to tangible property, rights in rem and tenancies over immovable property, anti-trust / competition or [intellectual property]. - 33.
+Thus, for example, unlike the 2005 Choice of Court Convention, the draft Convention applies to employment and consumer contracts, personal injuries, damage to tangible property, rights in rem and tenancies over immovable property, anti-trust / competition or [intellectual property].

+33-38.
 Status and legal capacity of natural persons.
 Sub-paragraph (a) excludes the status and legal capacity of natural persons from the scope of the draft Convention.
 This exclusion encompasses judgments on divorce, legal separation, annulment of marriage, establishment or contestation of parent-child relationships, adoption, emancipation or the status and capacity of minors or persons with disabilities.
 It also comprises judgments on parental responsibility, including custody, rights of access, guardianship, curatorship or equivalent measures, as well as measures for the protection of children or the administration, conservation or disposal of children's property.
-13 Judgments ruling on the name or nationality of natural persons are captured under this exclusion as well.
-Other family matters or maintenance obligations are excluded under sub-paragraphs (b) or (c). - 34.
-Maintenance obligations.
-Sub-paragraph (b) excludes maintenance obligations from the scope of the draft Convention.
-This exclusion encompasses any maintenance obligations deriving from family relationships, parentage, marriage or affinity.
-14 Because both maintenance obligations and matrimonial property regimes are excluded from the scope of the draft Convention, there is no need to draw an exact definitional boundary between them.
-15
+If Judgments ruling on the name or nationality of natural persons are captured under this exclusion as well.
+Other Maintenance obligations and other family matters or maintenance obligations are excluded under sub-paragraphs (b) or (c).